-Even with the less-than-stellar attack payloads, these weapons took advantage of systems and orchestrated an attack that took advantage of how we work – by exploiting flaws in earlier versions of communications protocols like SMB1.
+Even with the less-than-stellar attack payloads, these weapons took advantage of systems without cyber defense solutions in place.
+They orchestrated an attack that took advantage of how we work – by exploiting flaws in earlier versions of communications protocols like SMB1.
 This presents a challenge to anti-virus, firewalls, and other technologies that focus on observation and restriction.
 The cyber security challenge in light of the above creates a scenario where technology’s requirement to deliver “freedom from threat” correlates with “inability to work”.
 If we can’t work, what’s the point?

 Applying Cyber Defense